ermouth/couchbox-install/Ubuntu/README.md

 like random erlang cookie.
 You need not memorize erlang cookie if no cluster is planned.

-Couchbox installer creates 3 buckets in CouchDB: `log` for reflecting logs, `couchbox` for demo which used for testing in the end of installation process, and also `photon` for Photon admin panel for CouchDB.
+Couchbox installer creates 3 buckets in CouchDB: `log` for reflecting logs, `couchbox` for demo which is used for testing when installer finishes, and also `photon` for Photon admin panel for CouchDB.

 Also Couchbox installer adds an admin into CouchDB; admin’s credentials are defined